cloraronco/OpenCV-Bootcamp/README.md

 Each chapter contains one or more files, organized by concepts.
 Happy exploring!
 ***
-## 00_display_image
+## 00_Display_image
-This notebook will help you take your first steps in learning Image Processing and Computer Vision using OpenCV.
+This course helped me take my first steps in learning Image Processing and Computer Vision using OpenCV.
-You will learn some important lessons using some simple examples.
+I learned some important lessons using some simple examples.
-In this notebook, you will learn the following:
+In this notebook, I learned the following:

 * Reading an image
 * Check image attributes like datatype and shape
 * Matrix representation of an image in Numpy